janaSunrise/janaSunrise/README.md

 in the background.
 As always, I love to code, building something innovative and amazing, along with learning and exploring things!
 Always Trying to learn, build, grow, share something, and become better every day 🤗

-Being passionate about this field, I am Constantly learning new things, and making myself more prepared, and pushing myself to do something that is incredible, revolutionary and can be of use for specific domains or a lot of people.
+Being passionate about this field, I am constantly learning new things, and making myself more prepared, and pushing myself to do something that is incredible, revolutionary and can be of use for specific domains or a lot of people.
 My projects are focused on being interesting and helpful, giving efficient solutions to problems, solving Real-life issues, making coding more accessible or efficient, and others.
 I'm extremely passionate about